-If your child has any of the symptoms below, it is likely the sore throat is from a virus:
+If your child has a sore throat with any of these symptoms, it is likely due to a virus.

 - Decreased appetite

-- Give soft foods often, but do not force your child to eat.
-He may not want to eat much if it hurts to swallow.
+- Give them soft, easy-to-swallow foods, like applesauce, mashed potatoes, hot cereal, or eggs.
+Do not force them to eat.
+Your child may not want to eat much if it hurts to swallow.

 How to Protect Others